 - Red or processed meats

-As sugar is a carbohydrate, you should try to avoid it as much as possible.
+As sugar is a simple carbohydrate, you should try to avoid it as much as possible.
 Make sure that you also look for the various names of sugar on food labels, such as high fructose corn syrup, sucrose, and also dextrose.
 Avoiding jaggery, honey and brown sugar is also advised.
 Soda and juices are also sources of hidden sugar.